Got7: 2009–2013: JJ Project and formation

 After 2PM's debut in 2008, JYP Entertainment began working on the creation of a new, international boy group.
 In 2009, b-boy Lim Jae-beom and dancer Park Jin-young ranked first place in the open auditions and began their idol training; in 2012, they were removed from the new group project and debuted first as actors in the television drama Dream High 2, then as singers in the duo JJ Project, for which they adopted the stage names JB and Junior, respectively.
 Over the years, they changed their stage names to Jay B and Jinyoung.
 The following year, while JJ Project was preparing for their second album, they were reinstated as trainees in the group project.

 In the three years of the project, the potential candidates for debut reached 30 people and the new boy band formation underwent continuous changes.
 In 2013, JYPE recruited Choi Young-jae at the closed auditions of a singing academy in Mokpo and included him in the group's project as a singer after a month of dance training.
-At the time, the debut line-up consisted of five people: in addition to Choi, Jay B and Jinyoung, there were American-Taiwanese Mark Tuan, who had arrived in South Korea from Los Angeles in August 2010, and the former Hong Kong fencer Jackson Wang, who had passed the international auditions in Kowloon in December 2010 and had moved to Seoul in the summer of 2011.
+At the time, the debut line-up consisted of five people: in addition to Youngjae, Jay B and Jinyoung, there were American-Taiwanese Mark Tuan, who had arrived in South Korea from Los Angeles in August 2010, and the former Hong Kong fencer Jackson Wang, who had passed the international auditions in Kowloon in December 2010 and had moved to Seoul in the summer of 2011.

 On September 6, 2013, Mark and Jackson appeared on the fourth episode of Mnet's reality-survival program Who is Next: WIN with two other trainees: BamBam, who had passed the auditions in Thailand in March 2010, and Yugyeom.
 On the same month, the final line-up was decided: having impressed Yang Hyun-suk on WIN, BamBam's debut was brought forward, and the boy joined Yugyeom in the pre-existing quintet when the debut song had already been decided, bringing the members to seven.

 The debut of the group, temporarily called "Post 2PM", was announced in October for the following January.
 A tentative name of the group was "Get7", but in December 2013 the agency finally opted for Got7 because it didn't sound good.
-According to Park Jin-young, "Got7" originated from best-selling first-generation group g.o.d, as Park was supposed to debut with them as a six-member mix-gender group and used the working name "Got6."
+According to J.Y.
+Park, "Got7" originated from best-selling first-generation group g.o.d, as Park was supposed to debut with them as a six-member mix-gender group and used the working name "Got6."
 The final name includes the lucky number seven, meaning "seven lucky people who found each other and will go on together forever."